macGRID-SRN/kulturBOT/README.md

 **Version 1**

 This is the first version which we consider an early prototype.
 This is the *bare minimum* functionality required.
+This is designed to mimic the 'original' kulturBOT.

 - [ ] Raspberry Pi mounted on the iRobot Create, hopefully using a 3D printed bracket.
 - [ ] Pi Cam mounted such that it's FOV is pointed straight, again hopefully 3D printed.